AlexanderFur/cyber_notes/Cyber.md

 - When doing this locally it will be in "C:\xampp\htdocs\wordpress\wp-content\themes\twentynineteen"
 - Here you can find the index.php file and on a line above <?php get_footer; ?> you must write: <?php the_content; ?>
 ---

+[^1]: To find the correct url:
+	- Go to github.com, click your profile picture and select "Your Profile".
+	- Select "Repository" and hit the green "New" button
+	- Set a repo -name, and set the desired settings and click "Create Repository"
+	- Then, go to the new repository, click "Code..", select the "local" -tab, and select "Https" - That's the correct URL

+[^2]: Add the '-u' -flag for comprehensive status